 Fill.
 Freeze.
 Skate!

 Click the Playlist (in the top left) to see additional videos.

 Who We Are

 We are just like you.
 And just like you, we want the kids outside, away from the ’screens’ and enjoying the fun that comes with winter.

 Our team consists of players, ex-players, people who think they can play and a few that promised us they would learn.
 One thing is for sure - we have thousands of hours of combined experience of constructing and maintaining outdoor rinks.
 We know the benefits of good quality materials that can withstand the elements and aren’t a gigantic letdown once all the time and effort has been spent to make a skating surface for your kids and likely a few neighborhood kids as well.

-I hate to say "trust us - we know what we are talking about".... but I think we actually do.
-Try us out and see if we can’t make this process easier than you thought
+"Trust us - we know what we are talking about".... and we think we actually do.
+Try us out and we’ll make sure this is an easy process for you.

 Contact us before you buy something you regret!